 Ext JS Migration Demo App

-- A basic application written in standard Ext JS 3.3.1
+- A basic application is written in standard Ext JS 3.3.1

 - The same application running under Ext JS 4 + the compatibility layer.
 Minimal modifications were required in the application code to make this work, and these are noted in the source comments.
 You can run this version of the app in the browser and examine the kinds of warnings presented in the browser console by the compatibility layer.